PedroF-Alm/Portfolio/README.md

 Created during courses and/or tutorials.

 ### JavaScript Algorithms and Data Structures Certification projects
-Scripts written to get this certification
+Scripts written to get this certification:

 - Palindrome Checker
 - Roman Numeral Converter